ncachanosky/Macro-with-Python/content/python/01_AD-AS-Model/_index.md

 ---
 # Title, summary, and page position.
-linktitle: "THE AD-AS MODEL"
+linktitle: "The AD-AS Model"
 weight: 1

 # Page metadata.
-title: THE AD-AS MODEL
+title: The AD-AS Model
 date: "2018-09-09T00:00:00Z"
 type: book  # Do not modify.